 We follow the OCR specification A which covers topics in Physical, Inorganic and Organic Chemistry.

 A team of GCSE pupils have the opportunity to compete in the West Midlands Teachers Centre Chemistry Quiz.
 Lower Sixth and Upper Sixth students have the opportunity to attend a weekly Challenge Club to help them prepare for the Chemistry Olympiad (Upper Sixth competition) and the Cambridge Chemistry Challenge (Lower Sixth competition).

 Trips & Visits

 In association with Physics and Biology, Upper Fifth (Year 11) pupils attend the Science Live Conference in Birmingham.
-A Level pupils attend the Chemistry in Action lectures at Wawrick University and a small number of Lower Sixth pupils attend the Annual Meeting of the American Association for the Advancement of Science (AAAS) held in February in the USA.
+A Level students have the opportunity to attend Chemistry in Action at the University of Warwick as well as evening Chemistry lectures at the University of Birmingham.
+The University of Birmingham also provide a Spectroscopy workshop within school for our Lower Sixth students.

-Taking Chemistry not only opens doors into Chemistry degrees, but it is a supporting A Level for Pharmacy, Biosciences and medical degrees.
-The same is true for those pursuing engineering courses.
+Taking Chemistry not only opens doors into Chemistry degrees, but it is a supporting A Level for Medicine, Dentistry, Veterinary Science, Natural Sciences, Pharmacy, Biosciences and many other science related degrees.